cyberphor/knowledge-base/cloud/README.md

 * [Three service deployment models](/cloud/README.md#cloud-service-deployment-models)

 **CompTIA Cloud+**
-The CompTIA Cloud+ certification proves you have the knowledge and skill required to
+The [CompTIA Cloud+ certification](https://partners.comptia.org/docs/default-source/resources/comptia-cloud-cv0-003-exam-objectives-(1-0)) proves you have the knowledge and skills required to do the following:
 * Understand cloud architecture
 * Design and deploy cloud-based solutions
 * Maintain, secure, and optimize a cloud environment